 - the absence of any objection by a third person.

-Since November 27, 2017, notices of tardy declaration of filiation must be published on the website of the registrar of civil status, rather than in the Gazette officielle du Québec and in a local newspaper.
+Please note that notices of tardy declaration of filiation must be published on the website of the registrar of civil status, rather than in the Gazette officielle du Québec and in a local newspaper.